-- Your microbiome: Your gut is home to millions of microorganisms which create a delicate ecosystem that plays a monumental role in our overall health.
+- Your microbiome: Your gut is home to millions of microorganisms that create a delicate ecosystem that plays a monumental role in our overall health.

 The carnivore diet is chock full of compounds like glutamine, collagen, and omega-3 fatty acids that help repair and strengthen the integrity of your gut lining.
-And removing things like extra fiber, gluten, fermentable carbohydrates, and plant toxins prevents irritation and the overgrowth of harmful bacteria in your digestive tract.
+Removing things like extra fiber, gluten, fermentable carbohydrates, and plant toxins prevents irritation and the overgrowth of harmful bacteria in your digestive tract.

 The Carnivore Diet Can Enhance Testosterone and Libido

 The modern American diet and lifestyle is the perfect prescription to put a serious damper on your testosterone and libido levels.
 Too much sugar and refined oils, paired with not enough activity and a little extra weight create a vicious cycle that depletes testosterone and can leave your strength, energy, and libido in the tank.